Azure-Samples/event-grid-dotnet-hybridconnection-destination/README.md

     c.
 Run this application from Visual Studio to listen for Event Grid Events.

 2. Use Event Grid publisher sample(https://github.com/Azure-Samples/event-grid-dotnet-publish-consume-events/tree/master/EventGridPublisher/EventGridPublisher) to publisher events to the topic that you created in pre-requisites.

-3. Verify that you received the events in the HybridConnectionConsumer console..
+3. Verify that you received the events in the HybridConnectionConsumer console.

 ## Resources